@sustainpsu

 Yes, Penn State collaborates with NGOs on student volunteer opportunities, research programs, and educational resources.

-A UNESCO Chair in the College of Engineering at Penn State collaborates with a variety of NGOs to increase the number of youth and adults who have advanced technical and vocational skills.
+Dr. Osama Awadelkarim in the College of Engineering at Penn State serves as a UNESCO Chair and collaborates with a variety of NGOs to increase the number of youth and adults who have advanced technical and vocational skills.

 The Sustainable Communities Collaborative collaborates with NGOs to connect them to faculty for engaged scholarship opportunities.